HippieStation/HippieStationdeprecated2020/CONTRIBUTING.md

 If you want to contribute the first thing you'll need to do is [set up Git](http://wiki.hippiestation.com/index.php?title=Setting_up_git) so you can download the source code.

-We have a [list of guides on the wiki](http://wiki.hippiestation.com/index.php?title=Guides#Development_and_Contribution_Guides) which will help you get started contributing to /tg/station with git and Dream Maker.
+We have a [list of guides on the wiki](http://wiki.hippiestation.com/index.php?title=Guides#Development_and_Contribution_Guides) which will help you get started contributing to HippieStation with git and Dream Maker.
 For beginners, it is recommended you work on small projects, at first.
 If you need help learning to program in BYOND check out this [repository of resources](http://www.byond.com/developer/articles/resources).

 There are probably [a bunch of issues that you can try to fix too](https://github.com/HippieStation/HippieStation13/issues).